DragoonX6/20MinutesTillDawn.PowerScaling/ReadMe.md

   This only applies to moving your character (so you don't become faster than Sonic), the actual stat is still uncapped and has no effect on `Windborne`.

 Nerfs:
+* [NEW] Death Plague has been limited to 1
+  Having more than 1 is useless.
+* [NEW] Kunoichi has been limited to 1
+  It's already way too strong in this mod, so having even more is far too much.
+Expect general nerfs to (summon) attack speed soon.
 * Take Aim has been limited to 1
   From play testing there has never been a situation where I wanted this more than once because of the negative spread.
 * Assassin has been limited to 1